absmach/magistrala-docs/docs/dashboards/maps.md

    ![Marker Popup](../img/dashboards/popup-markermap-features.png)

-### Edit a Marker Map
+### Edit the Marker Map

-To edit a Marker Map, click the **Pencil Icon** at the top-right corner of the map widget.
+To edit a Marker Map, click the `pencil` icon at the top-right corner of the map widget.
 This will open the **Update Marker Map** dialog,  where users can adjust the data sources, labels, colors, and other settings.

-1. **Add or Delete Data Sources**: Add additional entities to the map or remove existing ones by clicking the **Add Source** or **Trash Icon**, respectively.
+1. **Add or Delete Data Sources**: Add additional entities to the map or remove existing ones by clicking the `Add Source` or `trash` icon, respectively.
 2. **Modify Settings**: Update the **Latitude Key**, **Longitude Key**, and **Title** to better reflect the data being displayed.

    ![Edit Marker Map](../img/dashboards/edit-channel-markermap2.png)